amarcolongo/marco-project/README.md

 # Master README
 ## Date Created 2/18/2020
-### Project Title: US Bikeshare Data
+### Project Title: New project repo
-#### Description: This project analyzed bikeshare data from 3 different US cities
-##### Files Used: I used the following data files in this project, Chicago.csv, NewYork.csv, Washington.csv
+#### Description: I set up this repo to practice using git hub from the terminal window